DrCoconuttt/LostAndFoundPaws/README.md

 -	**Post Management:** Create, edit, and delete posts detailing lost or found pets.
 -	**Quick Sightings:** Share potential pet sightings rapidly with minimal details; no account creation required, encouraging reporting by making it as quick and easy as possible.
 -	**Advanced Search Filters:** Employ filters to define searches for pets by location, species, and more.
--	**Interactive Map:** Visualize the location of reported pets using and interactive map.
+-	**Interactive Map:** Visualize the location of reported pets using an interactive map.
 -	**Comment System:** Share information and updates by creating comments on posts.
 -	**Admin Controls:** Administrator accounts, with the ability to manage all posts and comments.
 -	**Reporting System:** Users can report inappropriate posts and comments for admins to review.
 -	**Responsive Design:** A unique layout for both mobile and desktop interfaces.

-## Implimentation Details
+## Implementation Details

 LostAndFoundPaws is a full-stack web application.